Next: Early Convict Life

-Places to Visit in Australia by state (Desktop Site):
+Places to Visit in Australia by state:

 Here are 3 of the most popular places, yet still beautiful, to visit in New South Wales (NSW) after of course, Sydney.
 Within these regions are also many hidden treasures to explore off the main beaten tracks.

-The Gold Coast Surfers Paradise is very popular for its celebrated Queensland beach lifestyle the year round and great nightlife.
+The Gold Coast Surfers Paradise is very popular for its Queensland beach lifestyle and nightlife the year round.
 With lots of attractions, activities and things to do.

 The beautiful town of Mackay Queensland, surrounded by cane fields, has beautiful beaches and national parks with abundant wildlife, including kangaroos, wallabies and bush turkeys.
-See more about Mackay QLD.
+See more Mackay QLD.

 See more about places of interest in Queensland: